futuregrid/manual/doc/source/account.rst

    we recommend that you wait till you get a message that tells you that your portal account has been approved.
 Then continue to The next step.
-We are not conducting any portal approval outside of 10am-4pm EST. If you are easily to be identified your approval will take 1-2 days, if not, we have either problems verifying your data or something else is not right.
-In case you appear to be a spammer we will not notify you.
+We are not conducting any portal approval outside of 10am-4pm EST. If there are no problems verifying your information your approval will take 1-2 days; if we have problems verifying your data or something else is not right your approval will be delayed.
+If you appear to be a spammer we will not notify you.

--  In case you are teaching a class class we have some special instructions for you in Section :ref:`s-account-class`.
+-  If you are teaching a class class we have some special instructions for you in Section :ref:`s-account-class`.
 -  After your account has been approved, you can correct the information as part of the portal account :portal:`User Profile Management <my>`.

 .. include:: account-diag-create-account.rst